aws-samples/jenkins-cloudformation-deployment-example/README.md

 ## Conclusion

-This post guided you through the process of building out Amazon EKS and integrating Jenkins to Orchestrate Workloads.
-We demonstrated how you can use this to deploy in multiple accounts with dynamic Jenkins agents and create alignment to your business with similar use cases.
+This post guided you through the process of building out Amazon EKS and integrating Jenkins to orchestrate workloads.
+We demonstrated how you can use this to deploy securely in multiple accounts with dynamic Jenkins agents and create alignment to your business with similar use cases.
 To learn more about Amazon EKS, head over to our [documentation](https://aws.amazon.com/eks/getting-started/) pages or explore our [console](https://console.aws.amazon.com/eks/home?region=us-east-1#).